psycedelicAI/psycedelicAI/README.md

 # PsycedelicAI

-## IT professional · Systems thinker · Human-AI collaboration
+## IT Professional · Systems Thinker · Human-AI Collaboration · Concept Designer

 PsycedelicAI is a public body of work created and maintained by **Psycedelic**, an independent Swedish IT practitioner, system administrator and concept